AdobeDocs/commerce-operations.en/help/configuration/cli/config-cli.md

 1. Your system meets the requirements discussed in [System Requirements](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html) in the _Installation guide_.
 1. You completed all prerequisite tasks discussed in [Prerequisites](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/prereq-overview.html) in the _Installation guide_.
-1. After you log in to the Magento server, switch to a user that has permissions to write to the Magento file system.
+1. After you log in to the Commerce server, switch to a user that has permissions to write to the Commerce file system.
 See [switch to the file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html) in the _Installation guide_.

 ## Running commands